MichaelTBacon/michaeltbacon.github.io/_posts/2018-10-03-young-community.md

 Critically, unlike the forms of community which Young rejects in favor of a "politics of difference," no such re-introduction of difference is needed here.
-Because each human individual here holds a specific relationship (whether legal, economic, affective, or some other form) to the __binding commons__, perhaps radically different relationships, community can now be defined to fully include a much broader range of difference.
+Because each human individual here holds a specific relationship (whether legal, economic, affective, or some other form) to the _binding commons_, perhaps radically different relationships, community can now be defined to fully include a much broader range of difference.
 It also becomes far easier for the researcher to describe and map these relationships; whereas before shared mental states and common feelings were our only markers, now we have spatiotemporally active interactions between actors.

+---

+Young, Iris Marion.
+“The Ideal of Community and the Politics of Difference.”
+_Social Theory and Practice_ 12, no. 1 (1986): 1–26.